neuefische/web-exercises/sessions/js-array-methods-2/fun-with-flags/README.md

 # Fun with Flags

-In this challenge you will learn how to use the array method find and how it differes from filter.
+In this challenge you will learn how to use the array method find and how it differs from filter.

 ## Tasks